 We have set out what we believe at Monkhouse Law are the top 5 benefits of having your matter pursued through the Small Claims Court process.

 - Representation by an experienced Paralegal is available

 Paralegals have the ability to represent clients in SCSM matters, which means that seeking representation at a lower cost is achievable.
-Further, throughout a Paralegal’s education they receive more in-depth training on litigating small claims matters given the breadth of their practise area is smaller than that of a lawyer.
+Further, throughout a Paralegal’s education, they receive more in-depth training on litigating small claims matters given the breadth of their practise area is smaller than that of a lawyer.
 Thus it is possible that an experienced Paralegal could have the upper hand over a lawyer or other representative.

 - Simplified Rules and Ease of Moving Matters Forward

 It is possible that the small claims matter can move faster than it would in Superior Court.
-The nature of the SCSM practice is to have claims for smaller amounts be dealt with in an efficient, streamlined process.
-This includes attending settlement conferences, which eliminates the needs to attend other out of court examinations.
+The nature of the SCSM practice is to have claims for smaller amounts to be dealt with in an efficient, streamlined process.
+This includes attending settlement conferences, which eliminates the need to attend other out of court examinations.